Handling Concrete Specifications, Low Strength Problems and Mixture Submittals

 Details of the course are available upon clicking Online Registration.

 REGISTRATION FEE: $295 (Members & Non-Members)

 Dealing with concrete specifications, troubleshooting low-strength problems and ensuring proper mixture submittals can be expensive and time consuming.
-This one-day course will get into the code and specification requirements (ACI 318, 301, ASTM C94) governing ready mixed concrete, including the new ACI Building Code 318-08 exposure categories.
+This one-day course will get into the code and specification requirements (ACI 318, 301, ASTM C94) governing ready mixed concrete.
 It will suggest specification revisions for all around benefits in performance and cost based on a specification guideline document.
 The guideline document is the result of reviewing numerous concrete specifications (Section 03300) belonging to large owners, and it has been reviewed and supported by the NRMCA Research, Engineering & Standards (RES) Committee.